thededman/m5PaperWeather/README.md

 - Indoor temperature and relative humidity sourced from the onboard SHT30 sensor.
 - Three-day forecast summary cards using OpenWeatherMap's One Call API.
 - Battery gauge indicating the current charge level.
-- Automatic refresh every 30 minutes with quick status feedback on Wi-Fi or API failures.
+- Power-friendly refresh cadence: twice-daily forecast (Wi‑Fi) and 10‑minute indoor-only updates.

 ## Work in progress
    - Need to update the graphics and try new fonts.